 We also welcomed Jason Webster for a seminar on the Spanish Civil War and its legacy.
 Jason is the author of the acclaimed book Guerra, which is about his experiences of living in Spain and how the horrors of the Spanish Civil War are still relevant to Spain today.
 We were joined for this excellent seminar by the A-Level Spanish pupils of five other schools in the local area

-This year, the Spanish department welcomed Professor Stephen Hart, who studied Latin American Film, Literature and Culture at University College, London, who gave a seminar on the work of Gabriel García Márquez, an author that Year 13 students are studying for their A-Level examination.
+This year, the Spanish department welcomed Professor Stephen Hart, the Head of Latin American Film, Literature and Culture at University College, London.
+Professor Hart gave a seminar on the work of Gabriel García Márquez, an author that Year 13 students are studying for their A-Level examination.
 Professor Hart has spent significant time in Colombia producing a documentary on García Márquez that gives a real insight into the author, his life and the experiences that influenced his novels.
 Our Sixth Form Spanish students benefitted from having such an expert speak to them about the intricacies of García Márquez’s writing.
 We look forward to welcoming Professor Hart again in the next academic year.